aurora-is-near/aurora.go/README.md

-# aurora.go
-Aurora Engine client for Go
+# Aurora Engine client for Go